saturn night fever

 Can a rogue operation help Sylvia become the woman she’s destined to be?

-Saturn Night Fever is the third wacky mystery adventure in the cozy Space Case mystery series.
-If you like humorous mysteries, unique characters, and spacey fun, you’ll love Diane Vallere’s imaginative book.
+Saturn Night Fever is the third wacky mystery adventure in the Space Case mystery series.
+If you like humorous mysteries, unique characters, and spacey fun, you’ll love Diane Vallere’s entertaining, interstellar series.

 When Neptune said I fought like a girl, I did the only respectable thing.
 I hit him.
 That’s not to say it’s a good idea for dropouts from the space academy to strike their newly-appointed superiors, but in this case, he deserved it.